The Importance of Flossing with Braces

 Stop tooth decay

 Braces create new crevices that bacteria and food particles can cling to.
 Over time, these substances can accumulate between the teeth resulting in serious problems.
 Your teeth could eventually start decaying faster if you do not floss.
-Simple brushing and rinsing with a mouthwash may still leave debris and sugar between the teeth and around the braces.
+Simple brushing and rinsing with mouthwash may still leave debris and sugar between the teeth and around the braces.
 Regular flossing can help you prevent tooth decay while having your braces on.

 Protect your braces